grepdisc/communitycanvases/_pages/earthday2026.md

 Please reach out to us at [wnytrashmob@communitycanvases.org](mailto:wnytrashmob@communitycanvases.org) or [(716) 259-2725](tel:7162592725)
 ## Thank you

-## List of  Cleanups that are participating in WNY Trash Mobs' Earth Day Clean Up Challenge 2026
+## List of  Cleanups that participated in WNY Trash Mobs' Earth Day Clean Up Challenge 2026

 ### Saturday